 Is all of an annuity taxable?

-You can normally take up to 25% of your pension savings as a tax-free lump sum, leaving the remainder to purchase your annuity.
+You can normally take up to 25% of your pension savings as a tax-free lump sum, leaving the rest to buy your annuity.
 The annuity income you receive after this will be subject to income tax through the pay as you earn (PAYE) system.

 How much income will I get from my annuity?

-The amount of income you receive from your pension annuity will depend on a number of factors, such as the size of your pension fund, the features you add to your annuity and your age at the time of purchasing.
+The amount of income you receive from your pension annuity will depend on several factors.
+These include the size of your pension fund, the features you add to your annuity and your age at the time of purchasing.

 • The size of your pension pot.
-As you may expect, the bigger the pension fund used to purchase your annuity, the more income you’ll normally receive.
+As you may expect, the bigger the pension fund used to buy your annuity, the more income you’ll normally receive.

 • How old you are when you buy your annuity.
 Purchasing your annuity at a younger age may mean the annuity provider has to pay you an income for longer, resulting in a lower income.